stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 > Does there exist a mathematically justified axiom package extending ZFC, from the admissible class, that settles CH and produces a stable low tension profile for the continuum, according to the CH axiom tension functional, under fairness constraints on the encoding.

 We do not claim to know whether such a package exists.
-The role of TU is to:
+The role of TU in this node is to:

 * encode the observable consequences of candidate packages,
 * make consistency_tension explicit,
-* support experiments that can falsify bad encodings of axiom choice, without deciding CH.
+* support experiments that can falsify bad encodings or bad package ratings, without deciding CH itself.

 ---